MultiSafepay/docs/content/api/payment_methods/post-order-googlepay.md

 ----------------
 `payment_url` | string

-The URL of the page that you need to redirect your customer to.
+The URL of the page to redirect the customer to to complete payment.

-Depending on [how to customer's card is stored](/payment-methods/google-pay/direct/#step-6-redirect-the-customer) in their Google Pay account, this URL references:
+Depending on [how the customer's card is stored](/payment-methods/google-pay/direct/#step-6-redirect-the-customer) in their Google Pay account, this URL references:

-- A 3D Secure authentication page. **or**
+- A 3D Secure authentication page, **or**
-- Your success page (`payment_options.redirect_url`).
+- Your success page (`payment_options.redirect_url`)

 ----------------